 \subsection{Loss Functions}

-This section discusses some widely used loss functions in machine learning and image processing, such as Mean Squared Error (MSE), Structural Similarity Index (SSIM), Mean Squared Logarithmic Error (MSLE), and Log-Cosh Loss (\citet{Terven2023LossFA}).
-Each loss function serves a unique purpose, depending on the task, whether it is regression, image processing, or anomaly detection.
-Additionally, some models incorporate specialized loss components, like disentangling loss with regularization terms (e.g., sparsity), to promote interpretable and efficient latent representations.
-We use the following notations, \(y_i\) represents the actual value, \(\hat{y}_i\) is the predicted value, and \(N\) is the number of samples.
+This section discusses several widely used loss functions in machine learning and image processing, including Mean Squared Error (MSE), Structural Similarity Index (SSIM), Mean Squared Logarithmic Error (MSLE), and Log-Cosh Loss \citep{logcosh}.
+Each loss function serves a distinct purpose depending on the task, whether regression, image reconstruction, or anomaly detection.
+Additionally, some models incorporate specialised loss components, such as disentangling losses with regularisation terms (e.g., sparsity) to promote interpretable and efficient latent representations.
+The following notations are used: \(y_i\) represents the actual value, \(\hat{y}_i\) the predicted value, and \(N\) the number of samples.

-\subsection{Mean Squared Error (MSE)}
+\subsubsection{Mean Squared Error (MSE)}

-MSE is commonly used in regression problems to measure how far predictions are from actual values.
-It calculates the average of the squared differences between them:
+MSE is commonly used in regression problems to measure how far predictions deviate from actual values.
+It calculates the mean of the squared differences between them:

-MSE is straightforward to implement and optimizes easily.
-However, it heavily penalizes large errors due to the squared term, which can cause problems if the dataset contains outliers.
+MSE is straightforward to implement and optimises easily.
+However, it heavily penalises large errors due to the squared term, which can be problematic if the dataset contains outliers.

-\subsection{Structural Similarity Index (SSIM)}
+\subsubsection{Structural Similarity Index (SSIM)}

-SSIM (\citet{ssim}) is a metric for comparing the perceptual similarity between two images.
-It is especially useful in image reconstruction tasks were maintaining visual quality matters.
+SSIM \citep{ssim} is a metric for comparing perceptual similarity between two images.
+It is especially useful in image reconstruction tasks where maintaining visual quality is important.
 SSIM evaluates three components: luminance, contrast, and structure: